Apeel – Insanity From Every Direction

 Instead of empowering people to have fruit trees in their yards and nature strips, this is yet another attempt to stop the natural ripening, progression, and spoilage of food.
 There is no long-term safety studies on what it may do to the health of the gut microbiome, the gut integrity and soil ecology.

-So What is Apeel or Organipeel (the organic version)?
+What is Apeel or Organipeel (the organic version)?

 Apeel is the company and the name of the product that is making a coating for fruits and vegetables that is meant to extend the shelf life of the food.
-The company was funded by The Bill and Melinda Gates foundation and founded by World Economic Forum Young Leader James Rogers.
+The company was funded by The Bill and Melinda Gates Foundation and founded by World Economic Forum Young Leader James Rogers.

 Australia’s FSANZ have approved the coating as has the US FDA for all fruits and vegetables.
 In the USA, it will have to labelled but there seems to be no labelling laws happening in Australia or if there are, it is a state-by-state basis.
-Even if the food that has been treated is labelled, I’m concerned about restaurants, cafes and food processors using these coated fruits and vegetables but not having to declare anything on the label.
+Even if the food that has been treated is labelled, I’m concerned about restaurants, cafes and food processors using these coated fruits and vegetables but not having to declare anything on the menu/label.

 The EU have allowed this product on citrus, avocado, pineapple, papaya, banana, mango, melon and pomegranate.
 In other words, for foods where you will remove the skin and therefore do not eat the coating.
 Whereas in other countries like Australia, and the USA it is allowed on all fruits and vegetables.
 This coating cannot be washed off.